Young couple looking at their finances at the dining table

 Take time for you

-It can be all too easy to let financial stress consume all areas of your life but spending time focussing on everyday tasks that you can easier control can be a great way to leave you feeling more empowered.
+It can be all too easy to let financial stress consume all areas of your life but spending time focusing on everyday tasks that you can easier control can be a great way to leave you feeling more empowered.
 Whether it’s household chores, cooking or organising, remaining on top of these areas can help lighten the load so you’re dealing with less overall.

 It’s also important to look after your own physical and mental wellbeing, particularly when dealing with financial stress.
 There are so many ways to practice self-care, so, it’s just a case of finding something that works for you and dedicating time each day or week to do it consistently.
 There is also a range of charities that offer free confidential support for those who are struggling with their mental health, including Mind and Samaritans.
 You can contact either of these services at any time.